fastplotlib/fastplotlib/README.md

 sudo apt install libjpeg-turbo
 ```

-For other distros use Google to find the appropriate vulkan driver package
+For other distros install the appropriate vulkan driver package.

 ### Mac OSX:
-You will need at least MacOSX v10.13, not sure how to install Vulkan drivers on Mac but you can probably find instructions on the internet.
+You will need at least MacOSX v10.13, not sure how to install Vulkan drivers on Mac.
+If anyone knows you can add instructions here!

 ### Extremely fast image updates, 5 x 5 gridplot